 If you book on-campus accommodation at Rewley House, your room, board and tuition are all included in your quoted rate.
 You also have the option to find your own lodgings in Oxford.
 Airfare and ground transportation are not included.

-Do-It-Yourself Brandywine Valley Vacation
+6. A Do-It-Yourself Brandywine Valley Vacation

 Chemist E. I. du Pont made his fortune manufacturing gunpowder in Delaware’s Brandywine River valley, and built his Georgian mansion, Eleutherian Mills, near his powder mill on the river bank.
 Today, you can tour the famous Brandywine Valley estates that belonged to succeeding generations of du Ponts.